Pretend

 Uncheck if you don't want the video included in the output. |

-Video Format |
+Video Resolution |

 Choose the video resolution from a popup list.
 Or choose Custom to enter another resolution. |